JennEYoon/pydata-book3/datasets_ignore.md

-datasets folder git ignored
+datasets folder part of .gitignore
-Files size too large for fec and 2 other folder.
+Files too large to upload to Github.

-Use locally on my computer only
+Use locally on my computer only.